bvm-org/bvm/README.md

     bvm> PUSH ADD LOAD COUNT RETURN
     ["ADD!"]

-This reveals then the tradeoff between allowing more than just strings as keys in dictionaries: if, for example numbers were allowed as keys, then due to the implicit default operator, all literal numbers in the source text would have to be explicitly `PUSH`ed onto the stack as by
+This reveals then the trade-off between allowing more than just strings as keys in dictionaries: if, for example numbers were allowed as keys, then due to the implicit default operator, all literal numbers in the source text would have to be explicitly `PUSH`ed onto the stack as by